 - No longer available with four-year warranty

-- Three trim level options with lots of standard kit
+- Three standard trim levels with lots of fitted kit

 Will the Renault Trafic be cheap or expensive to run, and is it good value?
 Find out here.